 In Ørslev Kloster's beautiful park, you'll find more than 30 types of herbs and plants—living reminders of the nuns' monastery garden.
 You can also experience the lime tree avenue with very old lime trees, planted in the early 1700s, and the remains of a 19th-century garden with fruit trees.
 The dance floor has been restored in the southeast corner of the forest, and a puppet theater and musical instruments are set up for everyone to use.
 Accessible from Ørslevklostervej—with parking in the forest—there are portable toilets and a beautiful picnic house with a shelter called 'Snekken,' freely accessible to all.

 The protected monastery garden and forest, along with a marked nature trail, are open to the public.
 The forest consists mainly of very old deciduous trees, especially beech and oak.
 The Kvindsnap beech, with an almost 6-meter circumference, is likely around 300 years old but now stands as a charred beech, having been caught in multiple fires.
 In the storytelling house along Hejlskovvej, everyone is welcome to watch films and learn about the monastery's multifaceted history.
 There is free admission, and there are wheelchair-accessible entrances and toilets for free use.
 If you're fortunate, you might witness the monastery's carpentry work in the adjacent workshop.

-Ørslev monastery is a true Limfjords pearl, located between Skive and Viborg.
-All guests are welcome to explore the monastery’s park and forest – a beautiful area with a unique historical atmosphere.
+Ørslev Kloster is a gem located near Limfjorden in the region between Skive and Viborg.
+As a guest, you are warmly welcome to explore Ørslev Kloster's park and forest—a beautiful experience filled with historical memories.